Management

 • Results of the evaluation of the effectiveness of the Audit & Supervisory Board

-Role and function of outside Audit & Supervisory Board members
+Role and Function of Outside Audit & Supervisory Board Members

 In order for the Company to achieve sound management and increase its corporate value over the medium to long term, outside Audit & Supervisory Board members are expected to conduct effective audits based on their knowledge and experience in specialized fields, including finance, accounting, and legal matters, while maintaining sufficient coordination with Standing Audit & Supervisory Board members belonging to the Company.